PCI Safeguarding Children (ROI) Procedures

 Child abuse is identified under four categories in Tusla’s Children First: National Guidance for the Protection and Welfare of Children (2017): neglect, emotional, physical and sexual.

-We set out below a general summary for abuse types.
-For detailed definitions see Children First (2017).
+We set out below a general summary for abuse types as National Guidance for the Protection and Welfare of Children (2017).

 Neglect